adafruit/Bluefruit_LE_Connect/README.md

-Bluefruit LE Connect
+Bluefruit LE Connect - DEPRECATED
 =================

-For the latest version of this app go to - https://github.com/adafruit/Bluefruit_LE_Connect_v2
+This repository is no longer supported or maintained - For the latest version of this app go to - https://github.com/adafruit/Bluefruit_LE_Connect_v2

 iOS app for use with Adafruit's Bluefruit LE hardware line